Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Methods: Simulating mock catalogues

-\begin{itemize} \item \texttt{CAMB} (Code for Anisotropies in the Microwave Background, \citealt{Lewis00}), used to model the linear matter power spectrum, which describes the evolution of density perturbations in the early Universe. \item \texttt{halofit\_takahashi} (\citealt{Smith03}, \citealt{Takahashi12}), used to model the matter power spectrum in the nonlinear regime by scaling the linear component using fitting functions derived from simulations. \item \texttt{constant\_bias}, used to define the functional form of the galaxy bias for modelling the galaxy clustering and galaxy-galaxy lensing signals.
-We make the assumption that, on the large scales which we focus on for this work, the galaxy bias can be sufficiently described using a constant. \item \texttt{load\_nz}, used to process and normalise the `binned' $n(z)$ galaxy population based on the user-defined redshift boundaries of each column.
-The resulting $n(z)$ table products can then be used to generate the 3$\times$2pt signal. \item \texttt{project\_2d}, used for calculation of the theoretical 3$\times$2pt data vector by evaluating the Limber approximation to project the 3D line-of-sight information into 2D angular power spectra. \end{itemize} For the background cosmology in the \texttt{CosmoSIS} pipeline and our overall simulation, we work with a flat $w_{0}w_{a}$ Universe with $\Omega_{\mathrm{m}}=0.3$ and $H_{0}=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$.
+\begin{itemize} \item Code for Anisotropies in the Microwave Background (\texttt{CAMB}, \citealt{Lewis00}), used to model the linear matter power spectrum, which describes the evolution of density perturbations in the early Universe. \item \texttt{halofit\_takahashi} (\citealt{Smith03}, \citealt{Takahashi12}), used to model the matter power spectrum in the non-linear regime by scaling the linear component using fitting functions derived from simulations. \item \texttt{constant\_bias,} used to define the functional form of the galaxy bias for modelling the galaxy clustering and galaxy-galaxy lensing signals.
+We made the assumption that on the large scales we focus on in this work, the galaxy bias can be sufficiently described using a constant. \item \texttt{load\_nz}, used to process and normalise the `binned' $n(z)$ galaxy population based on the user-defined redshift boundaries of each column.
+The resulting $n(z)$ table products can then be used to generate the 3$\times$2pt signal. \item \texttt{project\_2d}, used for calculation of the theoretical 3$\times$2pt data vector by evaluating the Limber approximation to project the 3D line-of-sight information into 2D angular power spectra. \end{itemize} For the background cosmology in the \texttt{CosmoSIS} pipeline and our overall simulation, we worked with a flat $w_{0}w_{a}$ Universe with $\Omega_{\mathrm{m}}=0.3$ and $H_{0}=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$.
 For the matter power spectrum generated using the \texttt{CAMB} module in \texttt{CosmoSIS}, we take the latest best fit \textit{Planck} values (see \citealt{Planck18} and references therein):

-\begin{itemize} \item optical depth to reionisation, $\tau=0.05$; \item scalar spectral index, $n_{\mathrm{s}}=0.96$; \item primordial amplitude of power, $A_{\mathrm{s}}=2.1\times10^{9}$. \end{itemize} For the constant galaxy bias model, we choose a value $b=0.4$, which is chosen to avoid numerical issues encountered when generating the shear and clustering fields on the sky (see Sect.~\ref{subsec:methods-cat-compilation} for a further discussion of this point).
+\begin{itemize} \item optical depth to reionisation, $\tau=0.05$; \item scalar spectral index, $n_{\mathrm{s}}=0.96$; \item primordial amplitude of power, $A_{\mathrm{s}}=2.1\times10^{9}$. \end{itemize} For the constant galaxy bias model, we chose a value $b=0.4$, which is chosen to avoid numerical issues encountered when generating the shear and clustering fields on the sky (see Sect.~\ref{subsec:methods-cat-compilation} for a further discussion of this point).
+Lastly, we chose to work with the fiducial values $(w_{0}, w_{a})=(-1,0)$.
+We emphasise that the values chosen for the cosmological parameters listed in this section are free variables that can arbitrarily be changed in our simulation pipeline.